ekrividus/autoSC/README.md

 * honor/wait - Will *honor* the currently open SC effect *wait*ing for it to wear before opening a new SC.
 * ws <ws name> - Will set the WS to use for opening a SC and the _open_ option is toggled on.
   * WSs are saved per job and per weapon, so you can use RMEA or quested WSs with appropriate weapons for openers if desired.
+* Ranged - Toggle allowing the use of ranged WSes
+* PreferRanged - Toggles prioritizing ranged WSes over melee

 #### ToDo:
 * (Dis)Allow closing given levels